mravendi/mravendi.github.io/_posts/2020-06-16-cvoverview.md

 ![MultiClass](/images/cv_overview/singleobject.png)

-This task can be formulated as a regression problem to predict two/four numbers correspondingto the bounding box using a CNN model, as shown in the following figure.
+This task can be formulated as a regression problem to predict two/four numbers corresponding to the bounding box using a CNN model, as shown in the following figure.
 ![MultiClass](/images/cv_overview/cnndetection.png)

 You can learn to develop a single-object detection model in PyTorch from Chapter 4 of my book.